lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 ## starting_skills

 FS3 lets you assign starting skills and specialties for different groups.
 For example, you may want to ensure that people from a certain colony all start with a particular language, or that people in a certain position start with certain professional skills.

-{% note %}
 As with the rating limits, these are soft targets.
 The app command status will have a warning if any starting skills are missing or too low.

+{% note %}
+If you don't want any starting skills, set this to an empty hash value: `{}`.
+Don't just leave it blank.
 {% endnote %}

 {% tip %}